oskaerd/IoTFogBuilder/README.md

 Python utility to configure RPi with freshly flashed SD card to work as an K3s node.

+# Notes to the input JSON file:
+1. The controller node should be listed as the first one so its key is known for the workers.
+2. There should be no more than one controller in the JSON.
+Otherwise only one will be used or the tool will end up creating more clusters depending on the order in the file.

 # Instructions for preparing the raspberry for K3s cluster:
 Each of the following paragraphs is considered a phase in the setup process.
 First one is extracted bacause it requires a reboot and additional handling of